 Since I frequently use my iPad in the classroom to make applications and materials accessible for my visual impairment, it’s only natural that I use my iPad on tests and exams as well.
 Since having unrestricted access to my iPad during exams goes against the honor code, I use a tool called Guided Access that ensures I have access to the tools I need, and my professor can ensure I don’t have access to anything they don’t want me to.
 Here is how to use Guided Access for testing and exam proctoring, and how it helps me as a student with low vision.

-Guided access is a setting on the iPad that allows a user to “freeze” their screen on a specific app.
-While guided access is enabled, the user can’t navigate away from the app or interact with other settings until the timer expires or a passcode unrelated to the iPad passcode is typed in.
-Users can also enable or disable portions of the screen- more on that in a minute.
-Guided access does not disable accessibility settings such as VoiceOver, large print, or other settings- read more about my iPad accessibility settings here.
+Guided Access is a setting on the iPad that allows a user to “freeze” their screen on a specific app.
+While Guided Access is enabled, the user can’t navigate away from the app they are using or interact with other settings until the time limit is over (if enabled) or a passcode unrelated to the iPad passcode is typed in.
+Users can also choose to enable or disable the following functions: